vektra/templar/README.md

 ### Timeouts

-It's important when accessing a synchronous API like an HTTP endpoint that timeouts are used.
+It's important that timeouts are used when accessing a synchronous API like an HTTP endpoint.
 It's not uncommon for upstream APIs to have no timeouts to fulfill a request so that typically needs to be done on the client side.
 Effect use of timeouts on these APIs will improve the robustness of your own system.